Pierre DeCelles

-Pierre DeCelles (born 14 December 1951) is a Canadian animator who is recognized for his contributions to the animation industry.
-He directed the film Pound Puppies and the Legend of Big Paw in 1988, and served as the supervising director for the animated series Spiral Zone.
+Pierre DeCelles (born December 14, 1951) is a Canadian animator who is recognized for his contributions to the animation industry.
+He directed the film Pound Puppies and the Legend of Big Paw in 1988 and served as the supervising director for the animated series Spiral Zone.
 Additionally, he lent his voice to the character Ren Höek's screaming and cackling in the pilot episode of The Ren & Stimpy Show, which aired in the 1990s.
+He's also known for his work on Adventures of Sonic the Hedgehog in 1993.

-Early life & Career
+Early life and career

-According to his own account, his mother was superstitious and did not want him to be born on the 13th, fearing it would bring him bad luck.
-Pierre began drawing at a young age and found joy in it.
-Disenchanted by the formal education system, Pierre joined the counterculture movement of the 1960s, which emphasized peace, love, and harmony with nature, among other ideals.

-Pierre was primarily self-taught and worked a variety of jobs to support himself, including newspaper courier, milkman helper, and factory worker, before finally landing a job in an animation studio.
+DeCelles was primarily self-taught.
 Over his 40-year career, he worked in several countries, including Canada, Taiwan, South Korea, the United States, Japan, and China.
 Pierre worked on numerous animation projects for studios such as Wang’s Production, Warner Brothers, Marvel Production, DIC Entertainment, Atlantic/Kushner-Locke Inc., and Hanna-Barbera Productions, among others.

-In addition to his animation work, Pierre is also a skilled draftsman and painter.
+In addition to his animation work, DeCelles is also a draftsman and painter.
 He is best known for his “Zhong Kui,” “Red Riding Hood,” “Don Quixote,” “U.F.O,” and “Buddha” series of paintings and drawings.
 In 2004, a prominent exhibition of his “Zhong Kui” paintings was held in Shanghai, China, which was co-hosted by the Canadian consulate general.

-Personal Life
+Personal life

 Currently, Pierre is the co-founder and animation director of his boutique studio, Crashdown Studio, located in Shanghai, China.